xplenty/Hadoop-and-Swift-integration/swift-file-system/src/site/markdown/swift-filesystem.md

 * Tested against the Hadoop 3.x and 1.x branches, against multiple public OpenStack clusters: Rackspace US, Rackspace UK, HP Cloud.

-* Tested against private openstack clusters, including scalability tests of large file uploads.
+* Tested against private OpenStack clusters, including scalability tests of large file uploads.

-## Using
+## Using the Hadoop Swift Filesystem Client

 ## Concepts: services and containers

 OpenStack swift is an *Object Store*; also known as a *blobstore*.
 It stores arbitrary binary objects by name in a *container*.

-The Hadoop Swift filesytem library adds another concept, the *service*, which defines which Swift blobstore hosts a continer -and how to connect to it.
+The Hadoop Swift filesystem library adds another concept, the *service*, which defines which Swift blobstore hosts a container -and how to connect to it.

 ### Containers and Objects

 Containers are created by users with accounts on the Swift filestore, and hold *objects*.

 * Objects can be zero bytes long, or they can contain data.